Ugly, Creepy, Disgusting, and Other Modes of Abjection by Jela Krečič & Slavoj Žižek —

 Shakespeare Lexicon.
 A Complete Dictionary of All the English Words, Phrases and Constructions in the Works of the Poet, Vol 1 & 2.
 Alexander Schmidt, LL.
 D. (1902).
 Revised and enlarged by Georage Sarrazin.

 Phrase hunting with The William.
-Meet me for a mule at the William.
-Am collecting phrases, as did Beckett.
-In reading terms this is my tenth or so dictionary.
-Started off with Brewers which loved.
-Collecting from as usual while reading thru — and putting upu here, just because others might find interesting.
+In reading terms — this is my tenth or so dictionary.
+Started off with Brewers Phrase and Fable which loved.

-Can get both volumes online free at archive.org.
-Can get in beautiful brand new — the hardcover — library editions.
+Note bene: Can get both fab a lot volumes online free at archive.org.
+Can get hardcover library edition.
 Also tons of used out there at very decent prices by any number of sellers.